 "The schedule going forward will likely be a mix of fundraising and campaigning in states that will also be important battlegrounds in the fall.
 States like Pennsylvania, North Carolina and New Mexico have yet to hold their primaries and are also expected to be competitive in the fall.

-"Still, after planning to blitz Mr Santorum in the Keystone State, Mr Romney's campaign is toning down its Pennsylvania strategy and rolling back a multi-million dollar advertising buy there."'At odds'
+"Still, after planning to blitz Mr Santorum in the Keystone State, Mr Romney's campaign is toning down its Pennsylvania strategy and rolling back a multi-million dollar advertising buy there."

 "With the challenge from the right largely removed - there is still Newt [Gingrich] - he should be able to tack back to the center."